linguapress

 Rosa Parks, with Martin Luther King and a bus.

-Society goes forward more thanks to people who refuse authority, than to those who respect it.
-While some people might consider this idea as a recipe for anarchy, it is an idea that is highly respected in the culture of the English-speaking countries.
-It is rooted in a historic tradition of tolerance, and expressed in attitudes to difference, to originality, even to eccentricity.
+While some people might consider this idea as a recipe for anarchy, it is an idea that is highly respected in the culture of the English-speaking countries, one which is rooted in a historic tradition of tolerance, and expressed in attitudes to difference, to originality, even to eccentricity.

 It does not mean that English speaking countries have always been tolerant: that is certainly not the case; but those who react against intolerance or just against senseless authority can easily become heroes.